soapdog/firefoxos-quick-guide/marketplace.md

 The steps required to submit your application to the marketplace are different depending on whether it's a hosted or a packaged app.
 For a hosted app, it  just needs to be accessible on the Internet with the correct MIME type and manifest in place.
 Packaged apps need to be compressed using *zip* and deserve some extra attention.

 Many developers make the mistake of selecting the folder containing the application files and zipping it.
 This causes the zip file to contain a folder and this folder to contain the app.
 This is not the correct way to zip a Firefox OS application.
 The correct way is to zip the files and folders needed so that the manifest is on the *root level* of the zip file.
-On Mac OS X and Linux you can use the terminal to navigate to your application folder and use a command such as `zip -r myapp.zip *` to compress things correctly as shown on the screen shot below.
+On Mac OS X and Linux you can use the terminal to navigate to your application folder and use a command such as `zip -r myapp.zip *` to compress things correctly as shown on the screenshot below.

 ![Correctly zipping the files](images/originals/marketplace-preparing-packaged-app.png)